mongodb/docs/source/core/replication.rst

 no other node is eligible.
 See :ref:`replica set priorities
 <replica-set-node-priority>`" for more information.

-Any node with a priority greater than ``0`` may become primary given the proper network and environmental circumstances.
-If the write and replication traffic associated with acting as "primary," would render a node or your application inoperable due to network or disk configurations, consider setting the priority to ``0`` to create a :ref:`hidden node <replica-set-hidden-nodes>`.
+Any node with a :js:data:`members.priority` value greater than ``0`` may become primary given the proper network and environmental circumstances.
+If the write and replication traffic associated with acting as "primary," would render a node or your application inoperable due to network or disk configurations, set the priority to ``0`` to create a secondary only node.

 Given a three node replica set, with member "``_id``" values of:
 ``0``, ``1``, and ``2``, use the following sequence of operations in